spotlightpa/poor-richard/content/news/2024-11-06-SPLHOUSEWATCH24.md

 Democrats flipped an open seat that covers the city of Harrisburg and some of its surrounding suburbs.
 State Rep. Patty Kim (D., Dauphin) defeated Dauphin County Treasurer Nick DiFrancesco there 58% to 42%.

 But in a potential upset, Republicans are poised to flip a seat in Northeast Philadelphia.
-Former GOP congressional staffer Joe Picozzi led state Sen. Jimmy Dillon (D., Philadelphia) by almost 1,400 votes with 95% counted, per the AP.
+Former GOP congressional staffer Joe Picozzi led state Sen. Jimmy Dillon (D., Philadelphia) by 862 votes with 98% counted, per the AP.

 Dillon had faced many critical news stories, including a report that <a href="https://www.nbcphiladelphia.com/news/politics/pennsylvania-philadelphia-democratic-sen-jimmy-dillon-denies-writing-racist-homophobic-tweets/3979929/">a social media account</a> for Dillon’s basketball academy posted racial slurs.
 Dillon denied he wrote the posts, saying others had access to the account.